ChrisJan00/CowAttack/README.txt

 Changes (by Iwan Gabovitch):
  - alien is a color-changed cultist
  - cow is a bit thinner and has longer legs
+ - cow eat animations have the mouth changing shape and add some grass in the mouth
  - grass is color modified and a bit shorter
  - surface is a color-modified and 'rectanglified' sand ground tile
  - cowscout and cowmothership are 'enginered' cows fit for space and air travel